JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

 .. note::
-  To get an equivalent result to photon heating in MCNP, the photon, electron and positron heating must be summed.
-This is all handled by the code and only the id of the photon heating tally needs to be provided in the raw config file.
+  To get an equivalent result to photon heating in MCNP, the photon, electron and positron heating must be summed in OpenMC.
+This is all handled by the code and only the id of the *photon* heating tally needs to be provided in the raw config file.

 In some cases it may be useful to produce certain results only from some cases/runs and